ktec/uplearndemo/README.md

 end
 ```

-Then your custom parser can be use like this:
+Then your custom parser can be like this:

 ```
 iex> Fetch.fetch_url("http://example.com/", parser: &CustomParser.parse/1)